tothemoon-org/extension-blocks/spec.md

 extension block transactions to clients as if they appeared in the canonical block.
 This, of course, would not include any miner API.

-#### Wallet Migration
+### Wallet concerns and migration

-Wallets currently supporting BIP141 must be modified in a few key ways:
+Wallets currently supporting BIP141 must be modified in a few key ways in order to achieve compatibility with extension blocks.

-1. Transactions must pick a chain to spend from (either the canonical block or the extension block, but not both).
+1. Wallets must pick a chain to spend from when creating a transaction (either the canonical block or the extension block, but not both).
 In other words, transactions must have all witness program inputs, or all non-witness program inputs.
 For wallets that support both chains, the coin selector can automatically pick which chain to use if the user does not specify.

-2. Wallets supporting ext-blocks/BIP141 must ignore inputs on resolution transactions if seen.
+2. Wallets supporting extension blocks must ignore inputs on resolution transactions if seen.
 This should be a simple check of transaction version number, and similar to how wallets already ignore a coinbase's input.
    This is necessary to prevent wallets from mistakenly seeing a double spend.

 3. Wallets supporting both canonical block and extension block funds must ignore exiting outputs within the extension block.
 This is necessary to prevent wallets from mistakenly indexing the same output twice.

+The latter two points only apply to wallets with operate via direct blockchain monitoring.
+Monitoring wallets typically watch the blockchain and index their own transactions and outputs.

 ### Mempool Concerns